daboynb/windows_scripts/README.md

 - Wait... the edited ISO will be available on your desktop

 # defender.bat
 This script removes Windows Defender and related security components using PowerRun, a tool created by Sordum.
-It was made by following the jbara2002 project
+It was made by following the jbara2002 project.

 Note that this tool will permanently remove Windows Defender and other security components.
 You won't be able to  re-enable them.
 Use with caution!